dvarela1435/Election_Analysis/README.md

 # Election_Analysis
 ## Overview of Election Audit
-This is voter result from an election held within three counties from Colorado
+This is audit from a tabulated results from a US election held within a Congressional precinct in Colorado

 ## Election-Audit Results
 -	There were 369,711 casted votes to this election